Andrzej Poczobut: 2021 extremism charges

 As a part of the crackdown on the Union of Poles in Belarus, he was arrested again on 25 March 2021.
 Security forces searched his apartment, seized all computer equipment and confiscated all the documents.
 High Representative of the Union for Foreign Affairs and Security Policy Josep Borrell condemned the arrest.
-In February 2023 he was sentenced to 8 years in labour camp.
+In February 2023, he was sentenced to eight years in labour camp.
+He was then released on 28 April 2026 as part of Belarus' prisoner exchange with Poland.
+He returned to Belarus on 8 September 2026.